lgarron/folderify/README.md

 You should see a bunch of new .icns files that were automatically generated from the .png masks.

+Or try this:

+    git clone git://github.com/lgarron/folderify.git
+    cd folderify
+    ./folderify examples/src/folder_outline.png .

+The repository folder should now have an icon.

 ## Usage

 Command: